E. Campus Resources

 You can contact the AEO Office and Associate Chancellor Deanie Brown at 217-206-6222.

-As of July 1, 2013, the library held 604,883 volumes in a collection that has grown increasingly digital, with access to more than 40,000 journals and nearly 100,000 e-books.
+As of July 1, 2014, the library held 752,449 volumes in a collection that includes more than 60,000 journals and 205,322 e-books.
 The library also offers audiovisual materials and is a selective depository for federal and state government publications.
 The library’s Archives and Special Collections department houses UIS records, student theses, and a variety of special collections.
 Archives and Special Collections is also an Illinois Regional Archives Depository, hosting records from 14 counties in central Illinois.
 In addition, the library hosts an institutional repository (IR) as a community of the University of Illinois IDEALS Institutional repository.
 The IR is available for archiving original content from UIS faculty, students, and staff.

 The Cashier Operations Office is located just inside the teardrop entrance in the first floor concourse area of the Public Affairs Center, Room 184.
 The cashier window hours of operation are from 9:00 a.m. to 4:00 p.m. (closed for lunch from 12:30-1:30 p.m.)
 Monday through Friday.
 Services provided by the Cashier Operations Office include processing departmental deposits, cash handling training, petty cash and change fund administration, selling SMTD bus passes, and printing and disbursing University-related special handling checks.
 The Cashier Operations Office can be contacted at 217-206-6738, or email@example.com.